It was like something took over my thoughts.

 No one prepared me for how scary and isolating it could be.

-Not in antenatal classes.
+Not even in antenatal classes or midwife appointments.

 Not in the leaflets they handed out after birth.